odoo/odoo/doc/webservices/iap.rst

     may vary following the countries).

-    The value of the credits is fixed with the help of prepaid credit packs that the clients can buy on https://iap.odoo.com (see :ref:`Packages <iap-packages>`).
+    The value of the credits is fixed with the help of prepaid credit packs that the clients can buy on https://iap.odoo.com (see :ref:`Packs <iap-packages>`).

-.. note:: in the following explanations we will ignore the External Service,
+.. note:: In the following explanations we will ignore the External Service,
-          they're just a detail of the service you provide
+          they are just a detail of the service you provide.

 .. figure:: images/normal.png
     :align: center

-    A "normal" service flow
+    'Normal' service flow

-    If everything goes well, the normal flow is:
+    If everything goes well, the normal flow is the following:

-    1. the Client requests a service of some sort
+    1. The Client requests a service of some sort.
-    2. the Service Provider asks Odoo if there are enough credits for the service in the Client's account, and creates a transaction over that amount
+    2. The Service Provider asks Odoo if there are enough credits for the service in the Client's account, and creates a transaction over that amount.
-    3. the Service Provider provides the service (either on their own or calling to External Services)
+    3. The Service Provider provides the service (either on their own or calling to External Services).
-    4. the Service Provider goes back to Odoo to capture (if the service could be provided) or cancel (if the service could not be provided) the transaction created at step 2
+    4. The Service Provider goes back to Odoo to capture (if the service could be provided) or cancel (if the service could not be provided) the transaction created at step 2.
-    5. finally the Service Provider notifies the Client that the service has been rendered, possibly (depending on the service) displaying or storing its results in the client's system
+    5. Finally, the Service Provider notifies the Client that the service has been rendered, possibly (depending on the service) displaying or storing its results in the client's system.

 .. figure:: images/no-credit.png
     :align: center

-    Insufficient Credits
+    Insufficient credits

-    If the Client's account lacks credits for the service, however
+    However, if the Client's account lacks credits for the service, the flow will be as follows:

-    1. the Client requests a service as previously
+    1. The Client requests a service as previously.
-    2. the Service Provider asks Odoo if there are enough credits on the Client's account and gets a negative reply
+    2. The Service Provider asks Odoo if there are enough credits on the Client's account and gets a negative reply.
-    3. this is signaled back to the Client
+    3. This is signaled back to the Client.
-    4. who is redirected to their Odoo account to credit it and re-try
+    4. Who is redirected to their Odoo account to credit it and re-try.

 Building your service
 =====================

 For this example, the service we will provide is ~~mining dogecoins~~ burning 10 seconds of CPU for a credit.
-For your own services, you could for example:
+For your own services, you could, for example:

-* provide an online service yourself (e.g. convert quotations to faxes for business in Japan)
+* provide an online service yourself (e.g. convert quotations to faxes for business in Japan);
-* provide an *offline* service yourself (e.g. provide accountancy service)
+* provide an *offline* service yourself (e.g. provide accountancy service); or
-* act as intermediary to an other service provider (e.g. bridge to an MMS gateway)
+* act as intermediary to an other service provider (e.g. bridge to an MMS gateway).

+.. _register-service:

 Register the service on Odoo
 ----------------------------